mcanchola1/Project-2/README.md

 Question 1

-Is there a relationship between the average base salary of a position and the number of employees in that company?
+Is there a relationship between the average base salary of a position and the number of employees in that position?

 Importance:
 Examines how organizations invest in high-volume roles and whether those employees are fairly compensated.
 Socially relevant for understanding potential undervaluation of essential jobs.